jwagnerhki/Bresser_Weather_Sensor_CC1101_MQTT_JW/README.md

 * [BRESSER Weather Center 5-in-1](https://www.bresser.de/en/Weather-Time/Weather-Center/BRESSER-Weather-Center-5-in-1-black.html)
 * [BRESSER Professional WIFI colour Weather Center 5-in-1 V](https://www.bresser.de/en/Weather-Time/WLAN-Weather-Stations-Centers/BRESSER-Professional-WIFI-colour-Weather-Center-5-in-1-V.html)

 The Bresser 5-in-1 Weather Stations seem to use two different protocols.
-Select the appropriate decoder by (un-)commenting `#define BRESSER_6_IN_1` in the source code.
+In the original matthias-bs version, you could select the appropriate decoder by (un-)commenting `#define BRESSER_6_IN_1` in the source code.
+In this fork of matthias-bs code, however, support has been reduced to just the 5In1.

 | Model         | Decoder Function                |
 | ------------- | ------------------------------- |